By Heshmat Alavi

 Riyadh should lead the Arab world in tipping the balance of power against Tehran’s interests in Iraq.
 The truth is Iran has not carried out any major economic project in Iraq from 2003 onward, due to the fact that the mullahs do not seek the prosperity of their western neighbor.

 Saudi Arabia and the Arab world should provide the support Iraq needs after suffering from Iran’s menacing influence that has brought nothing but death and destruction.
-Evicting Iran from Iraq must come parallel to efforts of ending its presence in Lebanon, Syria and Yemen.
+Evicting Iran from Iraq must come parallel to efforts of ending its presence in Lebanon,

 The main obstacle before the Arab world in establishing a coalition against Iran’s clerics is this regime’s meddling and the IRGC presence across the region.
 With Iran evicted from Iraq, the void should be filled by economic support by the Arab world for Iraq.